 It was between sundown and dark when they entered the city.
-Sabra was fatigued and disheartened; she thought Albany a lonesome place.
-When they arrived at the public house, she was still more disgusted; they found it crowded, and the rooms filthy.
-They had expected to have remained there until Sabra became invigorated, but it was so unlike their public houses in Massachussetts, that they devised means to leave as soon as possible.
-Had they been directed to other parts of the city, they might have found a good house, and have been well entertained.
+Sabra was fatigued and disheartened; she thought Albany a loathsome place.
+When they arrived at a public house, she was still more disgusted; they found it crowded, and the rooms filthy.
+They had expected to have remained there until she got rested, but it was so unlike their public houses in Massachusetts, that they devised means to leave as soon as possible.
+Had they been directed to other parts of the city, they might have found good houses, and have been well entertained.
 After tea, Jason went out in pursuit of a canal boat, to take them to Buffalo.
 It happened that it was not far to the office of the Merchants' Line; he found a boat that would leave the following day.
 Sabra felt homesick and disheartened; she could scarcely speak without a tear.
-Jason tried to comfort her; he informed her that " the captain appeared to be a very pleasant man; had but a few passengers; that the journey would be easy; that he could leave the boat often, and get whatever she required; that the captain and himself were going to hunt wild game along the banks of the canal; he says he often takes his gun and leaves the boat, and goes on shore to hunt; he knew where to find plenty of game."
-Jason had taken his gun on purpose to hunt wild game in the West; he hoped to kill a deer, and he had heard his uncle say there were plenty.
+Jason tried to comfort her; he informed her that the Captain appeared to be a very pleasant man; had but a few passengers; that the journey would be easy; that he could leave the boat often, and get whatever she required; that the Captain and himself were going to hunt wild game, along the banks of the canal; he says he often takes his gun, and leaves the boat, and goes on shore to hunt; he knew where to find a plenty of game.
+Jason had taken his gun on purpose to hunt wild game in the West; he hoped to kill a deer; he had heard his Uncle say they were plenty.

-Sabra had a poor night's rest; she thought of home.
-It seemed far, far away, and still she was not half way to her journey's end; indeed, she did not know where her journey would end.
+Sabra had a poor night's rest; she thought of home; it seemed far, far away, and still she was not half way to her journey's end; indeed, she did not know where her journey would end.
 The next day they went on board the boat.
-She found a small apartment for ladies at the end of the gentlemen's 'cabin, or the dining-room, or sitting-room-she knew not which it was called, for it was used for all these purposes. was, however, a display of neatness and order which she did not expect to find.
-She went into the ladies' room; it was unoccupied; there were beds piled on either side, one pile just high enough to lounge upon.
-Jason and the captain prepared for her a place to rest comfortably, and left her.
-She then wept freely, and prayed earnestly that God would give her strength to perform her duty, and grace to bear her troubles. night she found that the seats around the cabin were boxes filled with beds; they were taken out, and swung one above another, three in height.
-They were not very soft, but they fixed an extra one for Sabra.
-She thought of what she had heard of people sleeping npon the soft side of a plank, and supposed it must be like the beds they had there.
-The first night there was one only, and the cook or the cabin maid occupied the room with Sabra.
-She was very kind and obliging.
+She found a small apartment for the ladies, at the end of the gentlemen's cabin, or the dining-room, or sitting-room, she knew not which it was called, for it was used for all these purposes.
+There was, however, a display of neatness and order which she did not expect to find.
+She went into the ladies' room; it was unoccupied; there were beds piled on either side; one pile just high enough to lounge upon.
+Jason and the Captain prepared for her a place to rest comfortably, and left her.
+She then wept freely, and prayed earnestly that God would give her strength to perform her duty, and grace to bear her troubles.
+At night she found that the seats around the cabin were boxes filled with beds; they were taken out, and swung one above another, three in They were not very soft, but they fixed height. an extra one for Sabra; she thought of what she had heard; of people sleeping upon the soft side of a plank; she supposed it must be like the beds The first night there was one they had there. only, and this the cook or the cabin-maid, to occupy the room with Sabra, and she was very kind and obliging.